aftix/hblog/katex/post/bacon.md

 ## Secant Method

 The secant method is an adaptation of Newton's method to remove the need for an explicit derivative.
-To derive it, imagine calculating !LATEX inline p_{n+1}!LATEX!, the !LATEX inline n+1!LATEX!th iteration of Newton's method.
-You would need the derivative at !LATEX inline p_n!LATEX!, but the derivative at that point is just the slope of the tangent line at that point!
+To derive it, imagine calculating !LATEX~ p_{n+1}!LATEX!, the !LATEX~ n+1!LATEX!th iteration of Newton's method.
+You would need the derivative at !LATEX~ p_n!LATEX!, but the derivative at that point is just the slope of the tangent line at that point!
 This can be approximated by a _secant line_ from the point and a nearby point.
-Luckily, we have a nearby point: !LATEX inline p_{n-1}!LATEX!.
+Luckily, we have a nearby point: !LATEX~ p_{n-1}!LATEX!.
 Thus, !LATEX
     f'(p_n) \approx \frac{f(p_n) - f(p_{n-1})}{p_n - p_{n-1}} .
 !LATEX!